Porsche 906

-The Porsche 906 or Carrera 6 is a street-legal racing car from Porsche.
-It was announced in January 1966 and 50 examples were subsequently produced, thus meeting the homologation requirements of the FIA's new Group 4 Sports Car category to the number.
-The type would also compete in modified form in the Group 6 Sports Prototype class.
+The Porsche 906, sold as Carrera 6, with a 2-litre flat six-cylinder Type 901 engine compared to the F4 in its predecessor Porsche 904 Carrera GTS, is a Group 4 Sports Car from Porsche announced in January 1966 for the 1966 World Sportscar Championship.
+The street-legal racing car met homologation requirements of the FIA like space for luggage and carrying a spare wheel (as did the Porsche 917 in 1969).
+When the required minimum number of at the time 50 cars was produced, of 65 in total, homologation came into effect in May 1966.

+In earlier races, the already numerous 906 had to be entered in the Group 6 Sports Prototype class.
+Later, the factory also entered modified 906 as prototypes, especially as lightweight hillclimbing spyder, with current Formula 1 suspension parts and wheels, eight cylinder engine, or long tail for Le Mans.
+Already by August 1966, new prototype class chassis were called Porsche 910.

+Together with results of the 904, the 910 and even the 911, the 906 won all 2 litre classes of the 1966 World Sportscar Championship and the 1966 European Hill Climb Championship.
+Competition from the comparable Ferrari Dino 206S, also intended as Gr.4 sportscar as indicated by the S, materialized only in the Gr.
+6 prototype classes as Ferrari built only 18.
+Privateers in 906 helped Porsche win also the 1967 World Sportscar Championship 2 litre sportscar class which was discontinued in 1968.

 History

-Prior to the Porsche 906 was the 904 which held many racing victories.
+Prior to the Porsche 906 was the 904 which achieved many racing victories.
 At the age of 28, Ferdinand Piëch, the grandson of Ferdinand Porsche was given the important job of being in charge of the development of the new Porsche racing cars.
 His goal for recreating the 904 to the new 906 was to make it as lightweight as can be.
-This would mean stripping all of heavy steel from the body and using unstressed fiberglass instead.
+This would mean stripping all of the heavy steel from the body and using unstressed fiberglass instead.

 Constructing the new car with the fiberglass helped with things such as structural support as well as looks because it was all placed by hand instead of having an uneven paint job done to it.

-The finished product weighed around 580 kg (1,280 lbs) and was around 250 lbs lighter than the previous 904.
-Not only was the body of the car much lighter but so was the engine of the vehicle.
+The finished product weighed around 580 kg (1,280 lbs), which was around 250 lbs lighter than the 904.
+This was not only due to the body, but also the engine was much lighter.
 Normally the car would be fitted with a 901/20 6-cylinder with carburetors that was making 210 horsepower at 8,000 rpm.
 On occasion though there would be times when it was replaced with a 8-cylinder when the car was being used by the factory racing team.
-This would help in events such as hillclimbing when the altitude would increase against the Ferrari Dinos in the European championship.
+This would help in events such as hillclimbing, when the altitude would increase, against the Ferrari Dino in the European championship.